Thanksgiving after Communion: Eastern Orthodox

 In the Russian Orthodox Church there are usually a set of five prayers that are recited after the conclusion of the Divine Liturgy.
 After the dismissal of the Liturgy, those who have received Holy Communion will remain behind and pray as the prayers are recited by a Reader.
 The priest and other celebrating clergy will usually say the Prayers of Thanksgiving immediately after receiving Holy Communion.
 However, the deacon who will perform the ablutions will wait to say them after he has finished his duties at the Table of Oblation.

 Among the prayers said is one by Saint Basil the Great:

 O Master Christ God, King of the ages and Creator of all things, I thank Thee for all the good things which Thou hast bestowed upon me, and for the communion of Thy most pure and life-creating Mysteries.
 I pray Thee, therefore, O Good One and Lover of mankind: Keep me under Thy protection and in the shadow of Thy wings; and grant me, even until my last breath, to partake worthily and with a pure conscience, of Thy Holy Things, unto the remission of sins and life eternal.
 For Thou art the Bread of life, the Source of holiness, the Giver of good things; and unto Thee do we send up glory, together with the Father and the Holy Spirit, now and ever, and unto the ages of ages.
 Amen.

 The prayers usually end with the Nunc Dimittis and the Troparion and Kontakion of the saint who wrote the Liturgy that was celebrated (John Chrysostom, Basil the Great, Gregory Dialogist or, rarely, James the Brother of the Lord).
 Then the rite ends with a dismissal pronounced by the priest.

 After the Prayers of Thanksgiving, the communicant should spend the rest of the day in a spirit of thanksgiving, engaging only in activities which are of benefit to the soul.
 If it is a Sunday or Holy Day he should rest from labour.

+Anabaptist

+A Devoted Christian's Prayer Book, widely used in Conservative Anabaptist and Old Order Anabaptist churches, provides the following prayer following the reception of the Lord's Supper: